reanimate/reanimate/docs/voice.md

 Synchronizing audio and video can be time consuming and difficult to get exactly right even when you put in a lot of effort.
 It is typically done in one of three ways:

  1. Manually time and render your entire animation, then record narration over it.
-This is relatively quick but it is incredibly difficult match audio and visual cues.
+This is relatively quick but it is incredibly difficult to match audio and visual cues.
  2. Split the animation into small fragments and use video editing software to align the fragments with the narration.
 This approach usually works well but takes a lot of effort.
  3. Write your animation with timings tied directly to a transcript.

-The third approach is by far the least time-consuming and it has built-in support in **reanimate**.
+The third approach is by far the least time-consuming and has built-in support in **reanimate**.
-The rest of this article go over the details.
+The rest of this article goes over the details.

 # Forced aligners